A new class of traversable exponential wormhole metrics: Construction of traversable exponential wormhole metric

-This metric is a special case of the metric Eq.(\ref{(14)}) or Eq.(\ref{(37)})(or the metric is same that expressed in Eq.(\ref{(47)})).
-Similarly the radius at the throat is again $r=r_0=m$, for $0<m<<\frac{1}{4\alpha}$.
-This metric again violates the NEC near the throat region. \\ \\Now, let us consider an another exponential generalised metric as follows,
+Again, the throat radius is similar with the metric Eq.(\ref{(50)}).
+We can also show that this metric violates NEC at the throat. \\Now, let us consider an another exponential generalised metric as follows,

-where $k$, $l$, $n$, $q$ are all any whole numbers.
+where $k$, $l$, $n$, $q$ are integers.
 The area of the spherical surface is same as that of the metric represented by Eq.(\ref{(52)}).
 From Einstein tensors and using the natural units, we will get

 And

 Now, let us consider some simple cases by taking some values of $n,k,l,q$.\\ \textbf{Case 1}If $l=q=n=k=0$, then the metric Eq.(\ref{(78)}) takes the form,

 Then the radius at the throat comes out as $r=r_0=m$ from Eq.(\ref{(57)}).
 Again from Eq.(\ref{(81)}), at the throat we can see that,